milanto-hery/poster_cs4bioacoustic/README.md

-# Passive Acoustic Monitoring of Animal Population With Compressed Sensing
+# Passive Acoustic Monitoring of Animal Populations With Compressed Sensing

 A poster summarizing a project involving near real-time wildlife monitoring using Compressed Sensing and Deep Learning.